NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 * The generative AI image model used in this guide also requires you to acquire and add this on your own.
 This AI image model is not supplied by NVIDIA.
 * It is up to the developer to also add in any NSFW filtering for undesirable prompts.
 * 'Error: Prompt is invalid.
 Please enter new prompts and try again' may be due to the NSFW filter incorrectly flagging certain words in the customization prompts.

+# Troubleshooting Guide

+* Cloning the Repository
+   * Long file name error: You may receive an error when cloning the repository that file names are too long.
+To fix this issue, please try either of the following -
+     * Start `Git Bash` as Administrator
+     * Run command `git config --system core.longpaths true`
+     * Or enable just for this cloned repository by running the command `git clone -c core.longpaths=true <repo-url>`
+* Advice on long file path error on Windows when copying over files
+   * Install `7zip` or some zip applications to zip the files with long path issues, then unzip in on the target directory.
+This is a general workaround for avoiding the issue and copy files in Windows.

 [image_ref]: <images/CAVA_Dia.png>